 Organ meats are extremely rich in vitamins and minerals that are not commonly found in muscle meat, which make them real superfoods!
 Consuming organ meats as part of a healthy diet is very beneficial for everyone and especially for pregnant women, growing children, and people recovering from illness.
 Read all about the nutritional value and health benefits of different organ meats here.

-For these sausages recipe, I chose to use chicken liver and beef heart and kidney.
+For this sausages recipe, I chose to use chicken liver and beef heart and kidney.
 You can stick to this or use a different combination of organ meats that you have available.

 So let’s dive in and see how you can easily make your own organ meat breakfast sausage at home!